iterative/dvc.org/content/docs/command-reference/init.md

 - There is no need to keep the history at all, e.g. having a deployment automation like running a data pipeline using `cron`.

-In this mode DVC features that depend on Git being present are not available - e.g. managing `.gitignore` files on `dvc add` or `dvc run` to avoid committing DVC-tracked files into Git, or `dvc diff` and `dvc metrics diff` that accept Git-revisions to compare, etc.
+In this mode, DVC features related to versioning are not available.
+For example automatic creation and updating of `.gitignore` files on `dvc add` or `dvc run`, as well as `dvc diff` and `dvc metrics diff`, which require Git revisions to compare.

-DVC sets the `core.no_scm` config option value to `true` in the DVC [config](/doc/command-reference/config) when it is initialized this way.
-It means that even if the project was Git-tracked already or Git is initialized in it later, DVC keeps operating in the detached from Git mode.
+DVC sets the `core.no_scm` config option value to `true` in the DVC [config](/doc/command-reference/config) when initialized this way.
+This means that even if the project is tracked by Git, or if Git is initialized in it later, DVC will keep operating detached from Git in this project.

+> Note that like with nested <abbr>repositories</abbr> and `--subdir` projects,
+> `--no-scm` projects inside regular <abbr>projects</abbr> are ignored by any
+> parent DVC projects, and vice versa.

 ## Options